Best Secure Linux Distros for Enhanced Privacy & Security

 - Its tight integration with the Tor network ensures anonymity online.

-- The included web browser is pre-configured for maximum security and includes add-ons like NoScript, Ublock Origin, and HTTPS Everywhere.
+- The web browser is pre-configured for maximum security and includes add-ons like NoScript, Ublock Origin, and HTTPS Everywhere.

 - Users get access to Onion Circuits, a valuable tool that allows them to view how their PC traverses through the Tor network.